shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ### Using SFTP or SSH

-Upload ALL your web data using [SFTP](sftp-uni) from your local folder to thew new Universal App.
+Upload ALL your web data using [SFTP](sftp-uni) from your local folder to the new Universal App.

 ### Using Git